gx9702/UA-TypeRepository/Core/Part14/DataTypes/NetworkAddressDataType/readme.md

 <!-- datatype -->
 ## NetworkAddressDataType
+Subtypes of this abstract Structure DataType are used to represent network address information.
+The NetworkAddressDataType is formally defined in Table 28.
 <!-- end of description -->
 The fields of the NetworkAddressDataType DataType are defined in the following table: